 Here’s one of my favorite “coffee shop at home” recipes for using up dead and dying bananas.

 - 3 bananas, more or less.
-Old, gross, squashed ones.
+4 if you can spare an extra.
+Pick brown ones.

 - 2 eggs